-With spring now here it’s the perfect time to get the kids out into the garden and making the most of the better weather.
-These easy bird feeders are a great way to enjoy the last of the warmer weather, plus they're really simple to make and as they use materials that you’re likely to have at home anyway, it’s a cheap and easy way to keep the kids occupied.
+With autumn well on it's way, now's the perfect time to show your flying friends a little bit of extra love and make the perfect bird feeder!
+These easy bird feeders are a great way to enjoy the last of the warmer weather, plus they're really simple to make too.
 All of these bird feeders were made by my kids who are 3 and 6 with only a little bit of help needed from me where things like a knife were needed.

 Easy Bird Feeder 1: Upcycled bottle bird feeder

 To make this easy bird feeder you will need an empty, clean bottle, garden string, scissors, two wooden spoons or pencils and of course some bird feed.

 Using the scissors we made four holes in the sides of the drink bottle, two near the bottom and two half way up and then pushed the wooden spoons through from one side to the other.
 You will need to make sure the holes are plenty big enough for the seed to be able to get out so give the spoons a good wiggle!
 We then filled the bottle with bird seed and tied the string around the neck of the bottle so that we could hang it up.